LinkdropHQ/linkdrop-unlock/sdk/README.md

 This function will claim ETH or ERC20 token by making a POST request to server endpoint.
 Make sure the server is up by running `yarn server`

+Upon successful request function will log tx hash to the console

 ### Claim ERC721

 ```js
 LinkdropSDK.claimERC721(jsonRpcUrl, host, nft, tokenId, expirationTime, linkKey, senderAddress, senderSignature, receiverAddress)
 ```

 This function will claim ETH or ERC20 token by making a POST request to server endpoint.
-Make sure the server is up by running `yarn server`
+Make sure the server is up by running `yarn server`.

+Upon successful request function will log tx hash to the console